hassanyusuf6826/wqu-crop-disease-classification-cnn/README.md

-# 📌 Project: Crop Disease Classification Using CNN & Transfer Learning

-WorldQuant University – Deep Learning for Computer Vision Lab (Project 2)

-This repository contains my second project for the Deep Learning for Computer Vision Lab at WorldQuant University, where I developed and optimized a convolutional neural network (CNN) for classifying crop disease images collected from agricultural fields in Uganda.
-The goal of this project is to leverage deep learning techniques to support early disease detection and improve agricultural decision-making.

-## 🔍 Project Overview

-The dataset consists of crop leaf images categorized into five disease classes.
-This project walks through the complete workflow of a modern image classification pipeline—from data exploration and modeling to performance optimization and evaluation.

-## 🧠 Key Learning Objectives

-By completing this project, I gained hands-on experience in:

-Exploring a crop disease image dataset

-Building and training a CNN for multi-class image classification

-Improving model performance using Transfer Learning with pre-trained architectures

-Identifying and mitigating overfitting

-Applying k-fold cross-validation to evaluate model stability

-Using essential training Callbacks, including:

-Learning Rate Scheduling

-Model Checkpointing

-Early Stopping

-⚙️ Techniques & Tools Used

-Python, Pytorch

-Convolutional Neural Networks (CNN)

-Transfer Learning (e.g., EfficientNet, MobileNet, ResNet—depending on your choice)

-Callbacks for training optimization

-Data augmentation

-k-fold cross-validation

-GPU-accelerated training (if available)

-📁 Repository Structure
-├── data/               # Dataset (or links to dataset) ├── notebooks/          # Jupyter/Colab notebooks for experiments
-├── src/                # Source code: models, utils, training scripts ├── models/             # Saved model weights and checkpoints ├── results/            # Performance metrics, plots, confusion matrix ├── README.md           # Project documentation (this file)

-👥 Instructors

-Ivan Blanco

-Ricky Macharm

-Anika Nacey

-🎓 Program

-WorldQuant University – Applied Data Science Lab
+# 🌾 Crop Disease Classification Using CNN & Transfer Learning
+### **WorldQuant University – Deep Learning for Computer Vision Lab (Project 2)**

+This repository contains my second project for the **Deep Learning for Computer Vision Lab** at **WorldQuant University**.
+The project focuses on building and optimizing convolutional neural networks (CNNs) to classify crop disease images collected from agricultural fields in Uganda.
+It demonstrates a full computer vision workflow including dataset analysis, baseline modeling, transfer learning, performance evaluation, and training optimization using callbacks.

+---

+## ⭐ Project Summary

+This project aims to classify crop leaf images into **five disease classes** using deep learning.
+It combines custom CNN architectures and state-of-the-art transfer learning models to achieve high accuracy and robust generalization.
+Techniques such as data augmentation, cross-validation, and callbacks are used to improve training stability and performance.

+---

+## 🎯 Project Objectives

+By the end of this project, I successfully completed:

+- 📊 Exploring and analyzing a real-world crop disease image dataset
+- 🧠 Building and training a baseline CNN from scratch
+- 🔄 Applying **Transfer Learning** (EfficientNet, MobileNetV2, or ResNet50)
+- 🛑 Identifying and mitigating **overfitting** using dropout and regularization
+- ♻️ Applying **k-fold cross-validation** for robust performance evaluation
+- ⚙️ Using key Pytorch Callbacks:
+  - **EarlyStopping**
+  - **ModelCheckpoint**
+  - **ReduceLROnPlateau**
+  - **LearningRateScheduler**

+---

+## 🗂️ Dataset Description

+The dataset contains labeled crop leaf images from Uganda representing **five disease categories**.
+It includes:

+- High intra-class variability
+- Different lighting conditions
+- Natural noise and background clutter

+> *Note: Due to licensing restrictions, the dataset is not stored in this repository.
+Instructions for downloading/loading the dataset are included in the notebooks.*

+---

+## 🧰 Technologies & Libraries Used

+- **Python 3.x**
+- **TensorFlow / Keras**
+- **NumPy**
+- **Pandas**
+- **Matplotlib / Seaborn**
+- **scikit-learn**
+- **Google Colab / Jupyter Notebook**
+- **CNNs + Transfer Learning Models**

+---

+## 🧠 Modeling Approach

+### **1. Baseline CNN**
+- Custom convolutional architecture
+- Trained from scratch
+- Served as a performance benchmark

+### **2. Transfer Learning**
+- Fine-tuned pre-trained models (e.g., EfficientNet, MobileNetV2)
+- Added custom classification head
+- Achieved significant accuracy improvement

+### **3. Callbacks for Training Optimization**
+- **EarlyStopping** to prevent overfitting
+- **ModelCheckpoint** to save the best-performing model
+- **ReduceLROnPlateau** for adaptive learning rate control
+- **LearningRateScheduler** for step-based schedule

+### **4. K-Fold Cross-Validation**
+- Evaluated model performance across multiple folds
+- Ensured stability and reliable metrics

+---

+## 📈 Evaluation Metrics

+The model was evaluated using:

+- Accuracy
+- Precision, Recall, F1-Score
+- Confusion Matrix
+- Training/Validation learning curves
+- Cross-validation fold accuracy
+- Test accuracy on unseen images

+---

+## 📁 Repository Structure